What ‘democratic socialism’ really means: The movement reshaping America’s left

 So what does “democratic socialism” mean?

-U.S. lawmakers politicking under that banner say it’s very different from the ideology that failed in places like Russia, China, Venezuela and other countries.
+U.S. lawmakers politicking under that banner say it’s very different from the ideology that failed in places like Russia, Venezuela and other countries.

 HOW SOCIALISM RUINED VENEZUELA

-Yet socialism historians say it means exactly what it sounds like – it’s socialism, only implemented via democracy rather than revolution or dictatorship.
+Socialism historians say it means exactly what it sounds like – it’s socialism, only implemented via democracy rather than revolution or dictatorship.

 Michael Kazin, a history professor at Georgetown University who identifies as a democratic socialist, told Fox News: “‘Socialism’ is an umbrella term that encompasses all those who favor a more egalitarian, collectively-run society.
 As such, it includes dictators like Stalin and Mao as well as figures like [British politician Jeremy] Corbyn and Ocasio-Cortez who have been democratically elected and are committed to democracy.”